Is Aircall the best VoIP phone solution for your business?

 FAQs

 Yes, Aircall is more expensive than most VoIP providers.
 Its Pro plan requires you to pay for three users to access it, and its custom plan requires a minimum of 25 users.
-It might make more sense for your business to go for an Aircall alternative, like Quo.
+It might make more sense for your business to go for a flexible Aircall alternative, like Quo.

 A good virtual phone system for a single user is one that doesn’t require a minimum number of users to access its plans.
-You’ll also want to have access to many features on the base plan.
+You’ll also want to have access to many features on the base plan — without purchasing add-ons.
 Quo’s basic plan doesn’t have a minimum number of users.
 And it has advanced business features like unlimited calls in the US and Canada, shared phone numbers, and snippets.
 This makes it perfect for entrepreneurs and single-user businesses.

 Yes, Aircall works internationally, but it has limitations.
-For example, you can’t call certain countries even if international calling is enabled.
+For example, you can’t call certain countries like China even if international calling is enabled.

 If you want to switch your phone service to Quo, you’ll want to start by porting your number.
 Here’s how it works: